Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 Donald Trump appeals $454 million judgment in New York civil fraud case

-NEW YORK — Donald Trump has appealed his $454 million civil fraud judgment in New York, challenging a judge's finding that Trump lied about his wealth as he expanded the real estate empire that propelled him to fame and the presidency.
+NEW YORK Donald Trump has appealed his $454 million civil fraud judgment in New York, challenging a judge's finding that he lied about his wealth as he grew the real estate empire that propelled to stardom and the presidency.

 Lawyers for the former president filed notices of appeal Monday asking the state's mid-level appeals court to overturn Judge Arthur Engoron's Feb.
 16 verdict in the trial of Attorney General Letitia James and reverse the staggering sanctions that threaten to wipe out Trump's cash reserves.

-Trump's appeal documents did not specify whether Trump sought to stay collection of the judgment while he appealed by providing cash, assets or an appeal bond covering the amount owed to receive a stay automatic.
+There was no indication in court Monday that Trump had already posted an appeal bond or requested a stay.
+His lawyers did not immediately respond Monday to a reporter's questions about whether he had posted bond or was in the process of obtaining one.

+In a statement released through a spokesperson, Trump's lawyer, Alina Habba, addressed only the appeal itself, saying: “We are confident that the Appellate Division will overturn this huge fine and will take the necessary steps to restore public confidence in New York's legal system.”

-Messages seeking comment were left with Trump's lawyers and the New York attorney general's office.
+Messages seeking comment were sent to the New York attorney general's office and a spokesperson for the state court system.

 Engoron discovered that Trump, his company and his top executives, including his sons Eric and Donald Trump Jr., conspired for years to deceive banks and insurers by inflating his wealth on financial statements used to guarantee loans and conclude transactions.
 Among other sanctions, the judge imposed strict limits on the ability of Trump's company, the Trump Organization, to do business.